 This is the second stage of the S20 consultation process.
 It informs residents of whom Hyde is proposing to enter into contracts with for managing Pest Control.

-The proposed new contract is expected to begin in April 2018.
+The proposed new framework is expected to start in May 2018.

 All observations should be received in writing from residents through: